-Jill Tarter is a noted radio astronomer best known for her work as former director of Center for the Search for Extraterrestrial Intelligence (SETI).
+Jill Tarter is a noted radio astronomer best known for her work as the former director of the Center for the Search for Extraterrestrial Intelligence (SETI).
 While she retired from the position in 2012, she continues her advocacy in astronomy and SETI.
 The fictional character Ellie Arroway in "Contact" (book in 1985, movie in 1997) is based on Tarter.

-Tarter signed on to the SETI search in the 1970s after reading about "Project Cyclops", a 1971 NASA report describing a procedure to use Earth-based radio telescopes to look for signs of intelligent line up to 1,000 light-years away from Earth.
+Tarter signed on to the SETI search in the 1970s after reading about "Project Cyclops", a 1971 NASA report describing a procedure to use Earth-based radio telescopes to look for signs of intelligence line up to 1,000 light-years away from Earth.
 She helped create the center in 1984, allowing SETI searches to continue even after Congress refused NASA funds for SETI work in 1993.

 The Allen Telescope Array near San Francisco is the main signal-scanning tool for SETI, and Tarter elected to leave her director position in favor of ongoing fundraising efforts after SETI temporarily shut down the array in 2012 due to budget problems from a former partner, the University of California, Berkeley.
 In 2017, science journalist Sarah Scoles published a biography of Tarter and a history of SETI: "Making Contact: Jill Tarter and the Search for Extraterrestrial Intelligence."